CMET Instructional Design

 Instructional Design Consulting

 CMET can provide assistance with the design and development of instructional materials from writing objectives and doing task analysis to developing content and designing assessment.
 With professional experience in instructional design, information architecture, and training, CMET staff can provide the guidance to build sound instructional materials as well as refer instructors to other Library and UO services available to support their teaching goals.

 Learning Objects (tutorials, simulations, animations, web sites...)

 Interested in finding or developing interactive tutorials, simulations, animations, or web-sites to help students learn important concepts, themes or principles?
 CMET can help.
 CMET staff, in coordination with Library Subject Specialists, can help UO instructors find ready-made resources to use in your courses.
-And if it doesn't exist, we can build it and link it from a Blackboard course website.
+And if it doesn't exist, we can build it and link it from a Canvas course website.
 It's that easy.

 In collaboration with the Teaching Effectiveness Program, the Center for Media and Educational Technologies provides training and resources on how to reduce in-class lecture time in favor of computer-mediated activities which support other learning styles.
 The benefits of a hybrid course are many, ranging from increased student engagement to the opportunity to reassess what and how instruction is delivered.

 Copyright issues affect faculty in numerous ways.
 Among the questions: